spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-k8s-cluster.md

 tags: ["getting-started", "gcp"]
 ---

-This tutorial will teach you how to deploy a host cluster with Palette using Google Cloud Platform (GCP).
+This tutorial will teach you how to deploy a host cluster with Palette using VMware vSphere and a Private Cloud Gateway (PCG).
 You will learn about _Cluster Mode_ and _Cluster Profiles_ and how these components enable you to deploy customized applications to Kubernetes with minimal effort.

 As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a blueprint for the host cluster you deploy.
 Palette clusters have the same node pools you may be familiar with: _control